Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Pagination doesn't obscure any content.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
 1. Navigate to **All_Recipe** page (on nav bar **All_Recipes** is called **Recipes**).
 1. Find any feature that contains pagination ul.
 1. Click through all numbers of pagination (or 5 random pagination numbers which ever comes first).
-1. Repeat step 4 for 2 other features with pagination.
+1. Repeat step 4, for 2 other features with pagination (if present).
 1. Select a feature with pagination to navigate to **Recipe_List** page.
 1. Click through all numbers of pagination (or 5 random pagination numbers which ever comes first).
-1. Repeat steps 1-2 and 6-7 approximately 2 times.
+1. Repeat steps 1-2 and 6-7 approximately 2 times (if pagination present).

 #### Document Result(s):
-1. Documentation of recipe name, screen resolution, device, page, and pagination number if any pagination has bad UX
+1. Documentation of recipe name, screen resolution, browser/device, page, and pagination number if any pagination has bad UX.
-1. Documentation of recipe name, screen resolution, device, and page any time content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
-1. Documentation of recipe name, screen resolution, device and page anytime there is an incorrect box shadow.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.

 ### Testing Recipe Upload